 What is a security anyway?

 The Howey test is the rubric used to determine whether something is an ‘investment contract’.
-It can be broken down into three ‘prongs’:
+This is a slight oversimplification, but it can be broken down into three ‘prongs’:

 If all this sounds rather broad, that’s because it’s meant to be.
 The regulation is intended to embody: